The Department of Earth and Environmental Sciences offers two graduate degree programs:

-The Department of Earth and Environmental Sciences has a small but ambitious PhD program.
-The moderate size of the department and low student/faculty ratio allow close personal interactions between the students and faculty.
+The department has a small but ambitious graduate program.
+The low student/faculty ratio allow for close personal interactions between the students and faculty.
 Students are encouraged to work closely with their advisors to design programs that fit their interests and goals.

-See the Department of Earth and Environmental Sciences Graduate Student Handbook for more information.
+See the department’s Graduate Student Handbook for more information.

-Research in the department is a healthy blend of field-oriented studies, laboratory research and theoretical approaches.
-Field research projects range from local problems in Appalachian geology, to problems in the Cordilleran mountain chain, and to areas as far a field as India, the high Arctic and South America.
+Research in the department is a healthy blend of field-oriented studies, laboratory research, and theoretical approaches.
+Our faculty conduct a wide range of field research projects, studying local issues in Appalachian geology and the Cordilleran mountain chain.
+Our researchers have also studied as far afield as India, the high Arctic, and South America.
 Typically, research projects are funded by the National Science Foundation or similar agencies.

 Laboratory research is done both within the University and on cooperative projects at other universities or at the US Geological Survey.
 Our research page provides an overview of current and recent research projects.